Mase3206/django-multihost/README.md

 ## Licensing

 This code is licensed under the GPLv3 license.
-See [LICENSE](./LICENSE) for more details.
+See [LICENSE](./LICENSE) for more details or [TL;DR Legal](https://www.tldrlegal.com/license/gnu-general-public-license-v3-gpl-3) for a rundown.